lekhrajdinkar/02-spring/src/main/java/com/lekhraj/java/spring/SB_99_RESTful_API/NOTES/05_SpringSecurity_03_OAuth2.md

       - Eg: photoPrint-App <--> Google-Drive
   - `Scopes`
     - specify exactly the `reason`, for which access to resources may be granted.
-    - dependent on the Resource Server
+    - dependent on the Resource Server.
+    - while making Auth request mention `scopes`. eg: openid, profile, email, offline_access
+    - returned token will have `claims`.

   - `Authorization Code`
     - OAuth 2 Authorization server may not directly return an Access Token.
     - Instead, and for better security, an Authorization Code may be returned, which is then exchanged for an Access Token.